makrai/notes/jackendoff90-sem-struct.md

 ## 2.2 The Status of Thematic Roles 50

 * thematic (q-)roles
-  * [for a broad sampling of] parallel notions in other syntactic theories, see Wilkins (1988a)
+  * [for] parallel notions in other syntactic theories, see Wilkins (1988a)
   * are part of the level of conceptual structure, not part of syntax
 * [traditional examples]
   * Theme
     * Gruber's (1965) intuitive definition:
       the object in motion or being located
     * structurall defin[ition:] the first argument of the functions in (1, d)
   * Source/Goal
-    * "the object from/to which motion proceeds," appears structurally as
+    * "the object from/to which motion proceeds,"
-    * the argument of the Path-function FROM/TO
+    * structurally: the argument of the Path-function FROM/TO
     * not a direct argument of the Event-function but is embedded
   * Agent is the first argument of the Event-function CAUSE
   * Experiencer presumably is an argument of an as yet unexplored